 If you find the Classique Chronograph’s dial layout familiar, do not be afraid: you are not suffering a severe case of deja vu.
 Like a great deal of other timekeepers in this segment, the watch is powered by the omnipresent ETA Valjoux 7750 natural-born chronograph movement.
 Slightly modified by Maurice Lacroix, it has received the “ML caliber 112” designation.

 According to the manufacturer’s website, the mechanism was adjusted to three positions, which means that the movement’s ability to keep good time was tested while it was placed on the table with its dial facing up, down and sideways (although the watchmaker didn’t specify what tests exactly each caliber is subjected to.)
 While I can only welcome the extra time and effort invested into making each movement better (every adjustment increases chances that your watch will run within specified characteristic right out of the box,) I think you should know that this is still not enough for the Classique Chronograph to be on par with more expensive “Swiss Made” watches that are often adjusted to five “COSC positions” (crown left, crown up, crown down, dial up, and dial down) making them even more accurate.

 Still, it’s better than nothing at all.

 Like a great number of other timekeepers that are powered by cal.
 7750, the watch features a small seconds display at 9 hours, as well as a 30-minute and 12-hour chronograph counters at 12 o’clock and 6 o’clock respectively.
 The small date aperture is ergonomically placed at 3 hours and is accompanied with ML’s logo and a rather pretentious “Chronographe Automatique” inscription.

-It is pleasant to measure that its (somewhat F.P.
+It is pleasant to see that its (somewhat F.P.
 Journe-style) hours and minutes hands sport at least a trifle of Superluminova on their tips, as do the 12 baton-shaped hour markers.